ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The *amplitude* image is the calibrated radiometric backscatter from the reference granule in sigma-nought power.
 The image is terrain corrected using a geometric correction, but not radiometrically corrected.
 - The *coherence* file pixel values range from 0.0 to 1.0, with 0.0 being completely non-coherent and 1.0 being perfectly coherent.
 - The *unwrapped phase* file shows the results of the phase unwrapping process.
+Negative values indicate movement towards the sensor, and positive values indicate movement away from the sensor.
 This is the main interferogram output.
-- The *wrapped phase* file indicates the interferogram phase after applying the adaptive filter immediately before unwrapping. *(optional)*
+- The *wrapped phase* file indicates the interferogram phase after applying the adaptive filter immediately before unwrapping.
+Values range from negative pi to positive pi. *(optional)*
-- The *line-of-sight displacement* file indicates the displacement in meters along the look direction of the sensor. *(optional)*
+- The *line-of-sight displacement* file indicates the displacement in meters along the look direction of the sensor.
+The sign is opposite to that of the unwrapped phase: positive values indicate motion towards the sensor, negative values indicate motion away from the sensor. *(optional)*
 - The *vertical displacement* is generated from the line of sight displacement values, and makes the assumption that deformation only occurs in the vertical direction.
-Note that this assumption may not hold true in cases where the deformation also has a horizontal component. *(optional)*
+Note that this assumption may not hold true in cases where the deformation also has a horizontal component.
+Positive values indicate uplift, and negative values indicate subsidence. *(optional)*
 - The *look vectors* theta (θ) and phi (φ) describe the elevation and orientation angles of the sensor's look direction. *(optional)*
 - The *incidence angle* maps indicate the angle between the incident signal and the surface normal of either the terrain (local incidence angle) or the ellipsoid (ellipsoid incidence angle). *(optional)*
 - The *DEM* file gives the local terrain heights in meters, with a geoid correction applied. *(optional)*